-Ticks: Protecting Your Family from Danger
+Ticks: Protecting Your Family from Summertime Danger

-Spotting Lyme Disease
+Tick Bites on Kids: Spotting Lyme Disease in Babies

-But, 20-30% of those infected never see this “classic” sign or even knew they had a bite.
+But, 20-30% of those infected never see this “classic” sign or even knew they had a tick bite.

 If you are vacationing (or living in) an area with ticks, consider Lyme disease if your child complains of flu-like muscle aches, headaches, joint pain or runs a fever.
 (Another, odd symptom is droopiness of one side of your child’s mouth…indicating a nerve palsy.)

 With Lyme, the good news is that the earlier you are put on antibiotics, the better the chance of a total cure.